AnomalyFi/nodekit-seq/README.md

 audited.

 ## Features
+### Shared Sequencer
+The `SeqVM` is built from the ground up with the shared sequencer built directly into the chain enabling decentralization from the start.
+This enable users to easily send messages from rollups like NodeKit chain to the shared sequencer.
+The contents of `SequencerMSG` is just `ChainId|Data|FromAddress` where the data is the transaction data from the rollup translated into a byte[].

 ### Arbitrary Token Minting
-The basis of the `SeqVM` is the ability to create, mint, and transfer user-generated tokens with ease.
+The `SeqVM` also has the ability to create, mint, and transfer user-generated tokens with ease.
 When creating an asset, the owner is given "admin control" of the asset functions and can later mint more of an asset, update its metadata (during a reveal for example), or transfer/revoke ownership (if rotating their